usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 The minimum acceptable time from notification that a car is answering a call until the doors of that car start to close shall be calculated from the following equation:

-> T = D/(1.5 ft/s) or T = D/(445 mm/s)
+T = D/(1.5 ft/s) or T = D/(445 mm/s)

-> <br/>where T total time in seconds and D distance (in feet or millimeters) from a point in the lobby or corridor 60 in (1525 mm) directly in front of the farthest call button controlling that car to the centerline of its hoistway door (see [Fig. 21](#figure21)).
+where T total time in seconds and D distance (in feet or millimeters) from a point in the lobby or corridor 60 in (1525 mm) directly in front of the farthest call button controlling that car to the centerline of its hoistway door (see [Fig. 21](#figure21)).
 For cars with in-car lanterns, T begins when the lantern is visible from the vicinity of hall call buttons and an audible signal is sounded.
 The minimum acceptable notification time shall be 5 seconds.

 {% figure Figure 21 %}
 {% asset design-standards/fig_21_graph_of_timing_eq.gif alt="figure 21" %}